About the Foundation

 The Burgess Foundation can be found near Manchester’s universities, just off the main Oxford Road thoroughfare into the city centre.
 Read on for more details on our location.

-The building reopens to the public on 21 June 2021, with the resumption of audience events and archive research visits.
-The café will remain closed, although our bar will be open for events.
+We are currently open for archive visits and selected venue hires, with audience events returning in September 2021.
+The daytime café will remain closed, although our licensed bar will be open for events.
 We have increased our remote working, so it is currently worth emailing rather than phoning.
 Full contact details are here.

 The building is wheelchair accessible, with an accessible toilet on the ground floor.